hdakpo/sfaR/README.md

 distribution is available for the one-sided error term.
 Heteroscedasticity in both error terms is possible.
 The choice of the number of classes can be guided by several information criteria (i.e. AIC, BIC or HQIC).
+The main function for this class of model is `lcmcross`.

 3.  **Sample Selection Correction Stochastic Frontier Model**

 This model solves the selection bias due to the correlation between the two-sided errors terms in both the selection and the frontier equations, in the case of cross-sectional or pooled data.
+The main function for this class of model is `sfaselectioncross`.

 An important features of *sfaR* is to provide eleven different optimization algorithms.
 For complex problem, several algorithms can be